kragen/dercuano/intro.md

 redistributing or modifying Dercuano but does prohibit you from removing the font’s copyright notice and license (unless you also remove the font).

+(The source repository also contains some other fonts which are used to produce a PDF, but those are not included in the HTML tarball.)

 ### Gitlab ###